 Make sure you have the necessary paperwork to identify your dog as a trained assistance dog.
-Before you travel check with the airline about the specific documents required for this.
+Check with the airline about the specific documents required.

-If you are travelling outside the UK you should contact the Department for Agriculture, Environment and Rural Affairsby email tradeadminpost@daera-ni.gov.uk or telephone 028 7744 2141 for information on what steps you must take before travelling.
+If you are travelling outside the UK you should contact the Department for Agriculture and Rural Development by email tradeadminpost@dardni.gov.uk or telephone 028 9052 4622 for further information.